 Update: It also seems that mattresses, fire arms, ammo, pepper spray, prescription drugs, and gift cards are NOT returnable.

 Also, alcohol and tobacco products must be returned unopened, with a receipt, to the original store only.

 What’s the Walmart Return Policy Without Receipt?

 This is where their return policy gets a little bit awesome.

 If you’ve lost your receipt, and who hasn’t once or twice, you can still bring the item back for a refund.

-Here’s the skinny and your options…
+Here’s the skinny on no-receipt refunds, along with your options…

 Valid Government Issued ID – You gotta have one and it can’t be tampered with in any way.

 Straight Exchange – Simply swap out the item.

 Cash Refund – You can only get a cash refund if the value of the item(s) is less than $25.
 It should be noted that a cash refund is often left up to the manager’s discretion.